 Florida voters to decide on whether the state should raise its minimum wage

 In 2014, the city of Seattle, Washington became the first city to incrementally increase its minimum wage from $9 to $15 by 2021.
 Since then multiple cities and states have followed suit in implementing minim wage increases phased over a period of time.
-On November 3, Florida will give a chance to its residents to vote on an Amendment which will raise the state`s Minimum wage if passed.
-The Amendment aims to raise the state`s minimum wage to $10 per hour beginning September 30th, 2021.
+On November 3, Florida will give a chance to its residents to vote on an Amendment that will raise the state’s Minimum wage if passed.
+The Amendment aims to raise the state’s minimum wage to $10 per hour beginning September 30th, 2021.
 The minimum wage will then rise each year by $1 and $15 per hour by 2026.

 Research exists showing why Florida shouldn’t raise its minimum wage

 There is a lot of evidence that points to how detrimental raising the minimum wage is to the economy; it hurts small businesses and low-income workers.
 Just last year The Congressional Budget Office published a report that analyzed how raising the federal minim wage would affect their economy.
 In their findings, the CBO estimated that while raising the minimum wage to $15 would lift 1.3 million Americans out of poverty, it would also lead to a loss of 1.3miliion jobs.
 This is in addition to all the other extra effects raising the minimum wage has on the economy.

 And even more specifically, a new study by Florida Tax Watch has documented how the new wage would hurt small businesses as well as low-skilled workers in Florida.

 According to the Tallahassee-based watchdog’s analysis, the proposed Amendment 2 on the Nov.
 3 ballot would raise salaries for 3.1 million existing jobs but cost state businesses a projected $7.3 billion by 2026.